boriswerner/iobroker-script-dasWetterVorhersageToInfluxDB/README.md

 # iobroker-script-dasWetterVorhersageToInfluxDB
-IOBroker Javascript to push the weather forecast from daswetter adapter to an influxdb to e.g. visualize in grafana
+IOBroker Javascript to push the weather forecast from iobroker weather adapters to an influxdb to e.g. visualize in grafana

+Currently available adapters:
+- DasWetter.com (temperature)

+Planned:
+- add humidity
+- add other adapters (accuweather, weatherunderground)